devdymin2020/hello-world1/hello.md

 - branch : This is used when you want to add new content while maintaining the existing content.
 - checkout : This is used to return to a specific branch.
 - sourcetree checkout: Check-out is possible by double-clicking the branch name.

+# Fast-forward

+- No changes to the head branch
+- When the branch to be merged starts from the head
+- Very easy to merge = Fast-forward